MittyRobotics/tko-electronics-sim/README.md

 #### Official Packaging

 Head over to the [releases](https://github.com/MittyRobotics/tko-electronics-sim/releases) page and download the binary for your platform.
-Directions for installation are also included there.
+Directions for installation can also be found there.

 #### Building from Source

-**We constantly commit partially finished new features or bug fixes, so it is suggested that you use the latest stable release instead.
+**We constantly commit partially finished new features or bug fixes, so we suggest that you use the latest stable release instead.
 Proceed at your own risk.**

 1. Clone the repository using git
 2. Run `gradlew build` and then `gradlew run` in a console in the top directory

-If you use Linux/Mac OS, run `./gradlew build` and then `./gradlew run` in a console in the top directory.
+If you use Linux/Mac OS, run `./gradlew build` and then `./gradlew run` in a console in the top directory. <br>
 If it says permission denied, do `chmod +x gradlew`.

 ## Device/Component List